maddada/ai-devtools/README.md

+[WIP so expect some small bugs]

+## Summary:

-Lets you view your full conversations with Claude Code by making the jsonl conversation files that Claude Code stores look nice.
+This app lets you view your full conversations with Claude Code by making the jsonl conversation files that Claude Code stores look nice.

 Doesn't hide anything including tool calls, warmup messages, etc.